Exchangeable pairs, switchings, and random regular graphs: Eigenvalue fluctuations of random regular graphs

 Fact~(\ref{item:dgrows}) is proven in a more general context in \cite[Lemma~18]{BFSU}. \end{proof}

-Following this definition from approximation theory, we will state the main result on the limiting distribution of linear eigenvalue functionals. \begin{defn} Let $\rho>1$, and consider the image of the circle of radius $\rho$, centered at the origin, under the map $f(z) = \frac{z+ z^{-1}}{2}$.
-We call this the Bernstein ellipse of radius $\rho$.
-The ellipse has foci at $\pm 1$, and the sum of the major semiaxis and the minor semiaxis is exactly $\rho$. \end{defn} \begin{thm} Fix $d\geq 3$, and let $G_n$ be a random $d$-regular graph on $n$ vertices with adjacency matrix $A_n$.
-Let $\lambda_1\geq\cdots\geq\lambda_n$ be the eigenvalues of $(d-1)^{-1/2}A_n$.
+Following some facts from approximation theory, we will state the main result on the limiting distribution of linear eigenvalue statistics. \begin{defn} For $\rho>1$, let $E_\rho$ denote the image under the map $z\mapsto \frac{z+ z^{-1}}{2}$ of the open disc of radius~$\rho$ in the complex plane, centered at the origin.
+We call this the \emph{Bernstein ellipse} of radius~$\rho$.
+The ellipse has foci at $\pm 1$, and the sum of the major semiaxis and the minor semiaxis is exactly $\rho$. \end{defn} \begin{prop}[{\cite[Theorem~8.1]{trefethen}}] Suppose that $f\colon[-1,1]\to\RR$ can be analytically extended to $E_\rho$ and is bounded by $M$ there.
+Then $f$ has a unique expansion on $[-1,1]$ as